CrunchyData/postgres-operator/docs/content/pgo-client/reference/pgo_create_cluster.md

       --ccp-image string                      The CCPImage name to use for cluster creation.
 If specified, overrides the value crunchy-postgres.
   -c, --ccp-image-tag string                  The CCPImageTag to use for cluster creation.
 If specified, overrides the pgo.yaml setting.
       --custom-config string                  The name of a configMap that holds custom PostgreSQL configuration files used to override defaults.
+  -d, --database string                       If specified, sets the name of the initial database that is created for the user.
+Defaults to the value set in the PostgreSQL Operator configuration, or if that is not present, the name of the cluster
       --disable-autofail                      Disables autofail capabitilies in the cluster following cluster initialization.
   -h, --help                                  help for cluster -l, --labels string                         The labels to apply to this cluster.